North Carolina Incorporation Services

 If you have a principal office, you can tick box “a” and enter your address information.
 If not, you can tick box “b,” which states that your corporation doesn’t have a principal office (although you’ll eventually need to list a principal office on your Annual Report).
 Tip: When you hire Northwest as your registered agent, you can use our North Carolina address as your principal office.

 Incorporators sign and submit Articles of Incorporation and must include their names and addresses.
 You need at least one incorporator, but it doesn’t have to be someone from your corporation—just someone you authorize to submit your Articles.
-Tip: We’ll be you incorporator when you hire us to form your North Carolina corporation.
+All documents have been reviewed by a licensed North Carolina attorney.
+Tip: We’ll be your incorporator when you hire us to form your North Carolina corporation.

 You can include the names, titles, and addresses of your corporation’s officers if you choose, but this is optional.